zaiyijiang/mozilla-website/README.md

 # mozilla-website

 This is just an empty repository containing a README and a picture of a fox.
+It also contains a HTML file that has a website with just a title.

 We will be using it alongside this lesson